Sobeston/zig.guide/chapter-1.md

 Arrays, slices and many pointers may be terminated by a value of their child type.
 This is known as sentinel termination.
 These follow the syntax `[N:t]T`, `[:t]T`, and `[*:t]T`, where `t` is a value of the child type `T`.

 An example of a sentinel terminated array.
-The built-in [`@bitCast`](https://ziglang.org/documentation/master/#bitCast) is used to perform an unsafe bitwise type conversion.
+The built-in [`@ptrCast`](https://ziglang.org/documentation/master/#ptrCast) is used to perform an unsafe type conversion.
 This shows us that the last element of the array is followed by a 0 byte.

 ```zig
 test "sentinel termination" {